-In a Phase 1/2 study, patients undergoing transplantation with NiCord had rapid and long-lasting engraftment of neutrophils and platelets, two types of blood cells, compared to a historical evaluation of patients who received cord blood alone.
-Engraftment refers to when the cells received during transplant begin to grow and make healthy blood cells, which is an important milestone in transplant recovery.
-Additionally, NiCord treatment was associated with a significant reduction in the rate and severity of infections as well as significantly shorter hospital stays and a low incidence of GVHD.
+In a Phase 1/2 study, patients receiving NiCord experienced rapid and durable engraftment of neutrophils, platelets and other blood cells, compared to a historical evaluation of patients who received cord blood alone.
+Engraftment is a crucial treatment milestone in which donor cells begin producing healthy cells.
+Additionally, treatment with NiCord was associated with rapid and robust immune reconstitution, as well as fewer infections, shorter hospital stays and a low incidence of GVHD.